This page may include affiliate links, please read our disclaimer.

 What are the Twelve Apostles in Australia?

 The 12 Apostles are an Australian icon.
-The Ocean Road drive is likened to the coastal road of California and often ‘declared’ the best road trip in the world.
-A bit of an over the top description perhaps, though, it is fabulous, it is dramatic and it is worth visiting.
+The Ocean Road drive is likened to the coastal road of California and often ‘declared’ the best road trip in the world, rather overstated perhaps, is there any such thing as ‘the best road trip’ in the world?
+It is fabulous, it is dramatic and it is worth visiting though.

 Where are the 12 Apostles?